-This passage from the Species Book incorporates four general ideas: 1) as members of a given species spread throughout a large area, they will tend to become more diversified, forming distinct varieties, which themselves, over time, will tend to form distinct species; 2) places, we would say "niches," exist in nature; 3) the extreme groups-i.e., those more diversified from the parent group and other daughter groups will better be able to fill those places, having the advantage over the intermediate groups, which will thus be subject to greater extinction; and 4) this diversification over time will allow naturalists to classify living and extinct groups into the Linnaean taxonomic categories of variety, species, genus, family, and so on.
+This passage from the Species Book expresses four general ideas: 1) as members of a given species spread throughout a large area, they will tend to become more diversified, forming distinct varieties, which themselves, over time, will tend to form distinct species; 2) places, we would say "niches," exist in nature; 3) the extreme groups-that is, those more diversified from the parent group and other daughter groups-will better be able to fill those places, having the advantage over the intermediate groups, which will thus be subject to greater extinction; and 4) this diversification over time will allow naturalists to classify living and extinct groups into the Linnaean taxonomic categories of variety, species, genus, family, and so on.
 The second and third ideas are the most problematic.
-Darwin does not postulate, at least in this passage, that these places in nature are unoccupied.
-He does mention in the Species Book that "an unoccupied or not perfectly occupied place is an all important element in the action of natural selection."
-In the Origin, he refers to places in the polity of nature that "can be better occupied."
-Whether there are niches in the economy of nature, occupied or not-or whether organisms create their own niches-has become an issue principally in late twentieth-century biology.
-I will, therefore, not purse this existential
+Darwin did not postulate, at least in this passage, that these places in nature were initially unoccupied.
+He did mention in the Species Book that "an unoccupied or not perfectly occupied place is an all important element in the action of natural selection" (Darwin, 1975, p.
+252).
+In the Origin, he referred to places in the polity of nature that "can be better occupied" (Darwin, 1859, p.
+108).
+Whether there are niches in the economy of nature, occupied or not-or whether organisms create their own niches-has become an issue principally in late twentieth-century biology.16 I will, therefore, not purse this existential question.
+Pearce has shown in considerable detail that Darwin did accept the antecedent existence of such places in the economy of nature and that he had ample support among other naturalists of the period for this assumption.17 I believe the third of these ideas-that divergence "favors the extreme"-is the most revealing for Darwin's general theory; he proposed it as an explanation for the fact stated in the first idea.
+This was indeed a new aspect of his work on divergence.
+It was not an idea present in his Essay of 1844 or in earlier notebooks.